ShmueLorber/Qlustering/README.md

 - OverlapWaveFunctionGenerator.m – generates the overlap-controlled wavefunction dataset (the first dataset presented in the paper).

-- IPRgenerator.m – creates the localization dataset based on the Inverse Participation Ratio (IPR).
+- IPRgenerator.m – creates the localization dataset based on the Inverse Participation Ratio (IPR). dont forget to change the input, k, and output, q, accordingly. also add boundaries, serves as $\Delta_{IPR}$ in the paper.

 - QM9_featureExtraction.py – extracts molecules from the QM9 dataset and computes their SID (Sorted Interatomic Distances), used as input to the Qlustering algorithm.
 Use this code to save a matlab file of the data set and then extract it to Qlustering_example